Yaegorchek/AI/README.md

 With this coce u can train a simple AI to distinguish 7 from other numbers.

+Run

+AI.py to train models on somde data

-Run visual.py to get some UI
+visual.py to get some UI